AckerlyXu/heima/articles/iot-hub/iot-hub-node-node-c2d.md

     };
     ```

+   > [!NOTE]
-   > [AZURE.NOTE]If you use HTTP instead of MQTT or AMQP as the transport, the **DeviceClient** instance checks for messages from IoT Hub infrequently (less than every 25 minutes).
+   >If you use HTTP instead of MQTT or AMQP as the transport, the **DeviceClient** instance checks for messages from IoT Hub infrequently (less than every 25 minutes).
 For more information about the differences between MQTT, AMQP and HTTP support, and IoT Hub throttling, see the [IoT Hub Developer Guide][IoT Hub Developer Guide - C2D].

 ## Send a cloud-to-device message
 In this section, you create a Node.js console app that sends cloud-to-device messages to the simulated device app.
 You need the device ID of the device you added in the [Get started with IoT Hub] tutorial.
 You also need the IoT Hub connection string for your hub that you can find in the [Azure portal].

 1. Create an empty folder called **sendcloudtodevicemessage**.
 In the **sendcloudtodevicemessage** folder, create a package.json file using the following command at your command-prompt.
 Accept all the defaults:

     ```
     npm init
     ```
 2. At your command-prompt in the **sendcloudtodevicemessage** folder, run the following command to install the **azure-iothub** package:

     ```
     npm install azure-iothub --save
     ```
 3. Using a text editor, create a **SendCloudToDeviceMessage.js** file in the **sendcloudtodevicemessage** folder.
 4. Add the following `require` statements at the start of the **SendCloudToDeviceMessage.js** file:

     ```
     'use strict';

     var Client = require('azure-iothub').Client;
     var Message = require('azure-iot-common').Message;
     ```
 5. Add the following code to **SendCloudToDeviceMessage.js** file.
 Replace the iot hub connection string placeholder value with the IoT Hub connection string for the hub you created in the [Get started with IoT Hub] tutorial.
 Replace the target device placeholder with the device ID of the device you added in the [Get started with IoT Hub] tutorial:

     ```
     var connectionString = '{iot hub connection string}';
     var targetDevice = '{device id}';

     var serviceClient = Client.fromConnectionString(connectionString);
     ```
 6. Add the following function to print operation results to the console:

     ```
     function printResultFor(op) {
       return function printResult(err, res) {